Skip to main content

 We want amended commits because of the way our tooling works.
 It expects that there is only one Git commit per package change.

-Amending a Pull Request with multiple commits
+Amending a pull request with multiple commits

 Sometimes, you may be submitting multiple packages in a single pull request, and one of them might need changes.
 The process is very similar to the above steps, but with a couple of additions.